 This website is the online home of midwife, teacher, author and researcher Dr Sara Wickham.
 It contains hundreds of free articles and blog posts for anyone seeking information about birth and midwifery as well as details of other resources, Sara’s online courses, live events and books.
 If you’re looking for one of Sara’s articles, information on a specific topic or just want to see what’s happening in the world of birth research and information, then you’ve come to the right place!

 If you want to be kept up-to-date, we have a free newsletter that offers a monthly overview of the best of the blog, research study updates, news and a few bits that Sara writes especially for her newsletter friends… Look for the blue box titled Stay on top of the evidence and pop your details in there 🙂 All of this site’s blog posts and lots of other updates also get posted on Sara’s facebook page and are shared on her Twitter feed.
 (Please note that Sara doesn’t spend time on Twitter; it’s just a feed for those of you who like to use it to share information.
 Nor do we look at DMs on any of our social media accounts; there are too many to keep up with.
 Sara plays on Instagram too if you’d like to see some behind-the-scenes stuff and get cool quotes to share with your colleagues, clients and friends.

 But who is Sara?

-Dr Sara Wickham PhD, RM, MA, PGCert, BA(Hons) is a multi-passionate midwife, educator, writer and researcher who works independently, dividing her working time between speaking, writing, blogging, facilitating online courses, creating resources for midwives, birth workers and women and undertaking a wide variety of consultancy projects and advisory activities.
+Dr Sara Wickham PhD, RM, MA, PGCert, BA(Hons) is a multi-passionate midwife, speaker, bestselling author and researcher who works independently, dividing her working time between speaking, writing, blogging, facilitating online courses, creating resources for midwives, birth workers and women and undertaking a wide variety of consultancy projects and advisory activities.